abhideepghosh/react-redux-redux-toolkit/README.md

 11. For updating the value in the slice, use useDispatch Hook.
 For example, refer Login.js.
 12. Adding logout to userSlice.
+13. Added Second Reducer theme.js
+14. Follow the same procedure to use the second reducer.